 The corresponding dispersion relation of the regularized super-Burnett approximation reads:

-while in the short-wave limit the following asymptotics takes place:
+while in the short-wave limit the asymptotic behavior becomes:

-The Bobylev instability is removed again within the regularization of the super-Burnett approximation, and also the lower-order terms of the Chapman-Enskog expansion are taken into account more precisely in comparison to the regularized Burnett approximation.
-However, the approximation in a whole has not improved (see Fig.\ \ref{Fig4}). {\it Thus, we can conclude that though the partial summation method} (\ref{regprocedure101a}) {\it and} (\ref{regprocedure101b}) {\it is in a capacity to remove the Bobylev instability, and to reproduce qualitatively the exact Chapman-Enskog solution in the short-wave domain, the exactness, however, does not increase monotonically with the depth of the approximation} $N$.
-This drawback of the regularization procedure indicates once again that an attempt to capture the lower-order terms of the Chapman-Enskog procedure does not succeed in a better approximation in a whole.
+The Bobylev instability is removed again within the regularization of the super-Burnett approximation, and the lower-order terms of the Chapman--Enskog expansion are taken into account more precisely in comparison to the regularized Burnett approximation.
+However, the approximation in a whole has not improved (see Fig.~\ref{AnnPhysFig4}). {\it Thus, we can conclude that although the partial summation method} (\ref{regprocedure101a}) {\it and} (\ref{regprocedure101b}) {\it is capable of removing the Bobylev instability, and reproducing qualitatively the exact Chapman--Enskog solution in the short-wave domain, the exactness does not increase monotonically with the depth of the approximation} $N$.
+This drawback of the regularization procedure indicates once again that an attempt to capture the lower-order terms of the Chapman--Enskog procedure does not succeed in a better approximation as a whole.